-Logical polarity is built on metaphysical polarity, which regards being/non-being.
+Logical polarity is built on metaphysical polarity, which regards being and non-being.
 Logical polarity regards true/false, propositional polarity: affirmation/negation, and epistemological polarity: ignorance/knowledge.
-These all inter-related.
+These are all inter-related.

-What can be confusing in this understanding is the Hermetic Principle of Gender because feminine and masculine can be seen as a polarity/duality.
-Thus is not only opening up the door to semantic confusion but the door to moral relativism.
+What can be confusing is the fact that the Hermetic Principle of Gender (feminine and masculine) can be seen as a polarity/duality.
+As a result, there is semantic confusion leading to moral relativism.

 We should not treat logical and moral polarity like gender.
-We find AND and balance in gender but we find EITHER/OR, mutual exclusivity in polarity.
-Two contradictory notions cannot both be true, this is why the study of logic is essential to hermetic philosophy.
+We find harmony AND and balance in gender, but we find EITHER/OR, mutual exclusivity in polarity.
+Two contradictory notions cannot both be true; this is why the study of logic is essential to Hermetic philosophy.

 The Law of Polarity is not about absolutism or left-brain imbalance.
 It can be misapplied in which a polarity distinction about something is incorrect, but the principle itself always remains true that there is black and white to reality.

-Just because near-infinite contexts exists does not however change the law of polarity, or muddy it down.
+Just because near-infinite contexts exist does not however change the law of polarity, or muddy it down.

-We have to be careful when we say things are complex because complexification is a mind-control method to obscure the simplicity of objective morality.
-Shadow, and evil hides in the complexity...
-While there can be near-infinite detail in all things because there is greater significance to certain contexts in regards to patterns we can discover what is significant.
+We have to be careful when we say “things are complex” because complexification is a mind-control method to obscure the simplicity of objective morality.
+Shadow, and evil hide in the complexity...
+While there can be near-infinite detail in all things, there is a greater significance to certain contexts in regards to morality, purpose, and meaning.

-A common error of postmodernism is the desire to transcend polarity and use infinite contexts as a way of obfuscating polarity—this leading to moral relativism.
+A common error of postmodernism is the desire to transcend polarity and use infinite contexts as a way of obfuscating polarity—this leads to moral relativism.

-For example, general semantics was an attempt to “transcend” Aristotelian thought of is/and is-not but seeing a gradient in between.
+For example, general semantics was an attempt to “transcend” Aristotelian thought of is and is-not, by seeing a gradient in between.
 This is was brilliant sophistry.

-However, Polarity remains the structure of all contexts, as do all natural laws.
+However, Polarity remains in the structure of all contexts, as do all natural laws.

 In the new age/uninitiated so-called spiritual business communities, moral relativism often peeks its ugly head in the realm of sexuality and sexual relationships.
-Because power often combines with lust, blurring moral lines in these type of relationships allows for power-dynamics to be sustained in sexual relations.
-Stay tuned for my up-coming presentations going into some of these sexually deviant cults.
+Because power often combines with lust, blurring moral lines in these types of relationships allows for power dynamics to be sustained in sexual relations.

 For example, a sexual predator may be able to con a woman into bed only to use her, and she will have consented to the act, but this act is still not in harmony with Natural Law.
 This is not a case of rape, but sexual harm.
 Harm can exist without the violation of someone's rights.
 While a person who uses people sexually is not a criminal, he is still a bad person.
 There does exist consensual harm because harm is objective and not subjective.

-Take, for instance, the global picture, we all consent to our systems of slavery out of global deception, but slavery remains evil nonetheless.
+Take, for instance, the global picture, we all consent to our systems of slavery as a global deception, but slavery remains evil nonetheless.
 We are still participating in harm.

-To have greater alignment with Natural Law means that you are seeking the appropriate boundaries, which takes all important contexts into consideration, to live what is reasonable.
+To have greater alignment with Natural Law means that you are seeking the appropriate boundaries, which means taking all important contexts into consideration.
 If you have been married for 50 years and you still will not allow your wife to drive your car when hers breaks down, then you are not being reasonable about your property rights.
 Again, this is very specific to context, but what is not specific to context is that there is still right and wrong.